FiereEinar/mini-messaging-app/README.md

 cd mini-messaging-app
 ```

-make sure you have postgres install in your machine and start it, in windows its:
+make sure you have postgres installed in your machine and start it, in windows its:

 ```bash
 net start postgresql-x64-16